ElenaBusch1/FrequentistFramework/README.md

 # Visualizing results

 Most of the plotting is handled in a single script, but it can be easier to sometimes comment out parts of it to only run the relevant aspects.
+Most of it is probably commented at the moment for simplicity.

 ```
 python yxxjjjj_plotting.py
 ```

+# Creating crystal ball templates

+Note: You only need to run this if you are using signal templates, but for many initial studies, this is not necessary, and a Gaussian template can be used instead.
+Ignore this for now, and we can come back to this.